sebastiansimmons/rust_book_2020/README.md

 I mostly skimmed this chapter.
 Unsafe I already mostly knew about from reading forums and it's something I plan to explore with a few practice problems.

 ## Chapter 20: Final Project: Building a Multithreaded Web Server

+This project was really fun.
+It's the right amount of complicated and simple for an end of book project.
+It gave me a far better understanding of how to think about closures and was a better hands on multithreading project than I have done in some of my computer science classes.